Canon XT vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the XT) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the XT has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XT was succeeded by the Canon Xti.
+Both the XT and the Df have been discontinued, but can regularly be found used on eBay.
+The XT was replaced by the Canon Xti, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon XT better than the Nikon Df or vice versa?
 The listing below highlights the relative strengths of the two models.